mishmanners/TalksandEvents/Talks/AIndcPorto23.md

-# Artificial Intelligence (AI) and the future of work
+# NDC Porto 2023 - Artificial Intelligence (AI) and the future of work

-### How to build resilience and ensure you still have a job
+This is the talk I gave at [NDC Porto in 2023](https://ndcporto.com/speakers/michelle-mannering).

+Listen to the recording - [COMING SOON]().

 ## Talk Title

-### AI 🤖 and the future of work: How to build resilience to ensure you still have a job!
+### AI 🤖 and the future of work: How to build resilience to ensure you still have a job

 ## Abstract